lzy2022/S2022_EC530_Project2/README.md

 ### Device Module:
 #### 1. moduleFunction/Device/Add Device
 This function would create a new device information in the database.
 The created device would contains [device_id](auto-assigned), [device_name], [maker_name] and [state].
 A new device would have no available parameter as default.
 To add parameter to the device, use the function [moduleFunction/Device/Add Device Parameter].
-A device could have more than 1 parameter
+A device could have more than 1 parameter.

 Accessible by the following roles: